mklymslt/intunemapscore/README.md

 The Device UUID check does not have to pass or be applied to a traffic policy

-The Custom Service provider check consumes the s2s_score will be applied to polices and allows or blocks traffic based on the score threshold configured
+The Custom Service provider check consumes the s2s_score is applied to polices and allows or blocks traffic based on the score threshold

 **Intune paraameter**